-Prerequisite: PSYC 001 or PSYC 002 or SOC 001.
-Course Advisory: Eligibility for ENGL 001; MATH 011.
+Prerequisite: A minimum grade of C in both PSYC 001 and MATH 011.
+Course Advisory: Eligibility for English 001.
 Introduction to basic methods in the behavioral sciences.
 Assumptions and goals of science are considered as well as several specific research techniques or designs.
 The ethics of research with human and animal subjects will be covered.
 Three hours lecture.